linkedin/photon-ml/README.md

 ## Modules and directories
 ### Source code
-- photon-all contains only a build.gradle, to build a shaded jar containing all of photon-ml.
+- photon-all contains only a build.gradle, to build a shaded jar containing all of photon-ml and its dependencies.
 - photon-avro-schemas contains all the Avro schemas used by photon-ml (e.g. when reading in training data).
 - photon-ml contains the code for photon-ml itself.
 - photon-test-utils contains utility classes and functions used in tests and integration tests.